bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/mev/faqs.md

    local block, it will be sealed by the validator.

-### 3. Who can become the builder?
+### 4. Who can become the builder?

-   Anyone is allowed to become a builder.
+   BNBChain is a permission-less ecosystem, anyone who implements the standard builder API could be the BNBChain validator.